Debt Consolidation Care

 Bankruptcy

-A legal declaration indicating a person's or an organization's inability to meet the debt obligations.
-Bankruptcy can be inducted either by the debtor (Voluntary Bankruptcy) to express his insolvency or the creditor (Involuntary Bankruptcy) to realize a part of what they owe.
+A legal declaration of a person's or an organization's inability to meet their debt payments.
+Consumer bankruptcy is filed by the debtor (Voluntary Bankruptcy) to express his insolvency, but a creditor can file bankruptcy on behalf of a business (Involuntary).

 C